Aniverse-App/Aniverse/README.md

 ## Overview
 ### Description
-[This app populates a list of Anime and Manga that includes the dates the anime/manga were released, a description of the Anime/Manga, and a link to where you can watch the anime.]
+[This app populates a list of Anime and Manga that includes the dates the anime/manga were released, a description of Anime/Manga, and a link to where you can watch the anime.]

 ### App Evaluation
+[Evaluation of your app across the following attributes]
 - **Category: Entertainement**
 - **Mobile: Mobile is view only.
 A list of anime/manga is populated on the screen.
 The user can click on the anime/manga and if they want to watch a button will be there for them to click on and watch the anime or read the manga in their web browser.**
 - **Story: Allows users to not only watch their favorite anime and read their favorite manga but watch new Anime and read new Manga that could become their favorite.**
 - **Market: Anyone who is a fan of anime and wants to watch it in their spare time or read about it in the Manga.**
 - **Habit: Users can watch anime or read the manga whenever they want and they could encourage their friends to also watch anime or read the manga with them encouraging an anime following.**
-- **Scope: The Aniverse app has a narrow focus just listing the anime/manga from the newest to oldest and the user can watch/read whatever anime/manga catches their eye.**
+- **Scope:The Aniverse app has a narrow focus just listing the anime/manga from the newest to oldest and the user can watch/read whatever anime/manga catches their eye.**

 ## Product Spec

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* [User can Log In and Sign Up]
 * [User can view a list of anime and manga.]
 * [User must be able to search the anime or manga that interests them.]

 **Optional Nice-to-have Stories**
+* [User can Log In and Sign Up]
 * [User can save their favorite anime or manga in a list.]
 ** [The user should be able to add or remove an anime or manga from their favorite list]
 * [User will be able to watch the Anime by clicking a button opening a tab on their web browser.]